 He had a lot of spiritual dialog with the Gorakhpanthi Jogis who had been staying here.
 Guru Nanak Dev Ji plucked the Reetha fruit from the Reetha tree that had grown here as well.

 Some trees are now on Gurudwara’s premises.
 This is why they call this place Meetha Reetha Sahib.
 This place is considered a holy place for Sikhs because of its religious history.

 Major General Harkirat Singh, Engineer-in-Chief, Indian Army, designed the present Gurudwara around the 1960s.
 He appointed Architect Siali to lead the design and development of this sacred pilgrimage site, which was designed by all the surroundings and environment.

 This is the world’s only pentagonal gurudwara.
 Located near the Hemkund Sahib Gurudwara, Hemkund Lake is a beautiful little water body that adds to this place’s beauty.
 Devotees who visit Hemkund Sahib take a dip in the holy lake’s bath.

 Rishikesh also known as “Yoga Capital of the World” attracts spiritual-seekers who come to meditate, like yoga, and study other facets of Hinduism.
 The whole town is considered sacred and is believed to lead to salvation.

-Despite the growing number of tourists, the streets and alleys of the town maintain a charm of the old world, and it remains a wonderful place to relax and relieve stress among nature.
-It has a distinctively calm, poignant and foreign vibe.
+Despite the growing number of tourists, the streets and alleys of the town maintain the charm of the old world, and it remains a wonderful place to relax and relieve stress in nature.
+It has a distinctively calm, poignant, and foreign vibe.